oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 list of files corresponding to default build target, do not specify the [target] parameter.

-Also please make sure ccache (compiler cache) is disabled in your project.
+Make sure to disable ccache (compiler cache) in your project before using intercept-build.
-If ccache is enabled, intercept-build cannot generate complete compilation database, since some compile commands may be skipped as the target object(s) may be already available in cache.
-You can disable ccache by following command before running intercept-build command.
+If ccache is enabled, intercept-build cannot generate the complete compilation database as some compile commands may be skipped if the target objects are already available in the cache.
+Use the following command to disable ccache before running the intercept-build command:

 .. code-block:: bash
 export CCACHE_DISABLE=1